 Recognition of the need for early stakeholder engagement has been critical to the efficient development of the CDM.
 To ensure all stakeholders have a voice, PCORnet has established four different venues for feedback—a CDM Modeling Working Group, CDM Stakeholder Sessions, a CDM Implementation Forum and CDM Interest Groups—all dedicated to developing and improving each iteration of the CDM so that research questions posed through PCORnet to hundreds of disparate institutions return accurate, trustworthy results.

 Research Scope of PCORnet

-Through its network partners, PCORnet currently has data from approximately 110 million patients* who have had a medical encounter in the past 5 years, and has published milestone data on patient demographics and conditions of interest showcasing its research scope.
-The PCORnet Front Door will allow potential investigators the ability to access the PCORnet resources, which can be leveraged for many types of research, such as:
+Through its partner networks, PCORnet currently has data from approximately 110 million patients* who have had a medical encounter in the past 5 years, and has published milestone data on patient demographics and conditions of interest showcasing its research scope.
+The PCORnet Front Door allows potential investigators the ability to access the PCORnet resources, which can be leveraged for many types of research, such as:

 - Pre-research Queries, including feasibility queries, engagement, and match-making.

 - Observational Studies, including cross-sectional, epidemiological, health services, and comparative effectiveness or safety.